 - Balance water needs due to the lack of available water from natural sources.

-Ultraviolet (UV) light disinfection systems play an important role in a complete water treatment process in aquaculture facilities.
+Ultraviolet (UV) light treatment systems play an important role in a complete water treatment process in aquaculture facilities.
 System designs are available in both closed vessel and open channel arrangements to provide the greatest flexibility to the hatchery, and components have evolved over time to provide some of the most reliably performing and easy-to-operate technology in aquaculture water treatment applications.
-Additionally, we offer UV systems for well boats that are ultra-compact for those tight spaces.

-UV systems significantly reduce pathogen counts in incubation and rearing facilities and have proven to be the most cost effective disinfection technology for the inactivation of various types of bacteria, viruses and parasites harmful to many species of fish.
+UV systems significantly reduce microorganism counts in incubation and rearing facilities and have proven to be the most cost effective treatment technology for the inactivation of various types of microbes harmful to many species of fish.

 Ozone is often used in a fish hatchery to enhance the quality of problematic water sources used for incubating and rearing fish.
 However, residual ozone in the water can be extremely toxic or fatal to the aquatic life being reared.
 To ensure that the fish are not exposed to residual ozone, there are often one of two removal processes employed.
 The first is an ozone off-gassing column which vents ozone to atmosphere; this may not be the best design based on its toxic effect to the environment.
 The second method is applying 254nm UV energy to consume the residual ozone in the bulk water prior to contacting the fish.

-We’ve helped more than 200 organization with differing needs across multiple industries, including:
+We’ve helped more than 200 organizations with differing needs across multiple industries, including: